dewittpe/pkgstr-and-ci/00-slides/talk.md

     - The CI application can notify the developer that their code fails.

-        - No need for a personal interaction.

-## A Simple Example
+## A Simple Example: Build and Check a Package

 * Start with a package with one function: `bmi`